-The Tame Valley Wetlands Landscape Partnership, or TVWLP for short (formerly the Tame Valley Wetlands Partnership), was set up by Warwickshire Wildlife Trust in 2005 with the vision of working in the Tame Valley Wetlands Living Landscape area to ‘create a wetland landscape, rich in wildlife and accessible to all’.
+The Tame Valley Wetlands Landscape Partnership (TVWLP), was set up by Warwickshire Wildlife Trust in 2005 with the vision of working in the Tame Valley Wetlands Living Landscape area (and now designated as a Nature Improvement Area) to ‘create a wetland landscape, rich in wildlife and accessible to all’.

-The Partnership is free to join and open to any organisation or local group that share our vision and would like to help steer the scheme and make a difference in the area.
-Please contact us if you are interested in joining the Partnership or helping us find the additional funding we require.
-Currently there are 18 partner organisations:
+The Partnership is free to join and open to any organisation or local group that share our vision and would like to make a positive difference to the area for people, wildlife and heritage.
+Please contact us if you are interested in joining the Partnership or helping us find more funding.

 (in alphabetical order):